Azure/iotedge/doc/ExternalProvisioning.md

 ## REST API specification

-The REST API called by the `iotedged` on the external endpoint to retrieve the device's provisioning information has the following specification-
+The REST API called by the `iotedged` on the external endpoint to retrieve the device's provisioning information has the following specification:

 VERB: GET